Maddious/RiTA-DiscordBot/README.md

 #### 1. Fork this repository.
 * If you don't yet have a Github account, [create one](https://github.com/join)!
 It's free and easy.
 * Click [here](https://github.com/ZyC0R3/RitaBot/fork) or use the button in the upper righthand side of this page to fork the repository so that it will be associated with your Github account.
+ * Please star our project if you like it using the top-right Star icon.
+Every star helps share Rita with more people.

 #### 2. Create a new [Discord Application](https://discordapp.com/developers/applications) in the Discord Developer Portal
 * Give app a friendly name and click the **Create App** button